smartbcity/did-gateway/README.md

 Using utility library, wallet and identity provider from WaltID.

 SmartB:
-- Iris: DID resolver/registrar, provides functions to create and use DID, create, sign and verify verifable credentials.
+- Iris: DID resolver/registrar, provides functions to create and use DID, create, sign and verify verifiable credentials.
 Directly plugged into a SmartB blockchain
 - Vault: storage for cryptographic keys

+Purpose of this project

+Provides all the components to build a decentralized authentication system It is designed to be used within M2M interactions

+components list:

+Integration of wallet and self-sovereign identity provider of WaltID.

+Development of DID Gateway:
+ - describe did gateway
+ - purpose: do programmatically what is normally done by a human physically

+Keycloak
+  - describe keycloak

+The implementation follow as much as possible the specifications link-to-specs

 ## Setup